top of page

 Choosing a town near Boston involves more than price.
 Lifestyle preferences play a big role:

-For instance, Arlington combines good schools with a suburban feel and access to green spaces, making it popular among families.
-Meanwhile, Somerville attracts young professionals seeking a lively atmosphere close to Boston.
+For instance, Arlington combines schools with a suburban feel and access to green spaces, making it popular among families.
+Meanwhile, Somerville draws buyers seeking a lively atmosphere close to Boston.

 Practical Tips for Homebuyers Considering Boston-Adjacent Towns